 Instructions

-• Make pastry dough: Blend together flour, butter, and salt in a bowl with your fingertips or a pastry blender (or pulse in a food processor) just until mixture resembles coarse meal with some roughly pea-size butter lumps.
-Drizzle 5 tablespoons ice water evenly over mixture and gently stir with a fork (or pulse) until incorporated.
-Squeeze a small handful of dough: If dough doesn't hold together, add more ice water, 1/2 tablespoon at a time, stirring until incorporated.
-Do not overwork dough, or pastry will be tough.
+- Make pastry dough: Blend together flour, butter, and salt in a bowl with your fingertips or a pastry blender (or pulse in a food processor) just until the mixture resembles coarse meal with some roughly pea-size butter lumps.
+Drizzle 5 tablespoons of ice water evenly over the mixture and gently stir with a fork (or pulse) until incorporated.
+Squeeze a small handful of dough: If the dough doesn't hold together, add more ice water, 1/2 tablespoon at a time, stirring until incorporated.
+Do not overwork the dough, or the pastry will be tough.
 Turn out dough onto a work surface and divide into 2 portions.
 Flatten slightly, then wrap in plastic wrap and chill until firm, at least 1 hour.

-• Assemble tarts: Cook haricots verts in salted boiling water until crisp-tender, about 3 minutes.
-Drain and divide among 4 tart shells, with ends resting on edge slightly.
+- Assemble tarts: Cook haricots verts in salted boiling water until crisp-tender, about 3 minutes.
+Drain and divide among 4 tart shells, with ends resting on the edge slightly.
 Place a round of goat cheese in the centre.

-• Bake tarts on baking sheets until custard is just set, about 20 minutes.
+- Bake tarts on baking sheets until custard is just set, about 20 minutes.
 Cool until warm, remove from tins and enjoy warm garnished with additional fresh chives.
 To make ahead, cool completely (in tins), cover and refrigerate (in tins).
-Re-warm by removing from tins and placing on a baking sheet in a 350F oven for a few minutes.
+Re-warm by removing them from tins and placing them on a baking sheet in a 350F oven for a few minutes.

 Notes